rofer0324/rofer0324/README.md

 ### Hi there 👋

+#I'm David and I'm a student of Computer Systems Engineering 💻 at the Technological University of Panama.

+#I am currently studying and updating my repositories. 🌾

 <!--
 **rofer0324/rofer0324** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.